skhelmbrecht/AI-Text-Humanizer-App/README.md

 📝 This project is licensed under the **MIT License** – feel free to use and modify it as needed.

 ---
+## ⭐️ Support & Call-to-Action

+If you find this project useful, please consider:
+- **Starring** the repository ⭐️
+- **Forking** the project to contribute enhancements
+- **Following** for updates on future improvements

+Your engagement helps increase visibility and encourages further collaboration!

+---

 ## 📞 Contact & Support